flutter/website/src/content/get-started/fwe/layout.md

 * [LayoutBuilder][]
 * [FutureBuilder][]

-Perhaps confusingly, these different "builders" are useful for solving different problems.
-For example, the ListView.builder constructor is mostly used to lazily render items in a list, while the `Builder` widget is useful for gaining access to the BuildContext in deeply widget code.
+These different "builders" are useful for solving different problems.
+For example, the ListView.builder constructor is primarily used to lazily render items in a list, while the `Builder` widget is useful for gaining access to the BuildContext in deeply widget code.

 Despite their different use cases, these builders are unified by how they work.
-Builder widgets and builder constructors all have arguments called 'builder' (or something similar, like `itemBuilder` in the case of `ListView.builder`), and the builder argument always accepts a callback.
-This callback is a builder function.
+Builder widgets and builder constructors all have arguments called 'builder'
+(or something similar,
+like `itemBuilder` in the case of `ListView.builder`), and the builder argument always accepts a callback.
+This callback is a __builder function__.
 Builder functions are callbacks that pass data to the parent widget, and the parent widget uses those arguments to build and return the child widget.
-Builder functions always pass in at least one argument–the build context–and generally at least one other argument.
+Builder functions always pass in at least one argument–the build context– and generally at least one other argument.

 For example, the LayoutBuilder widget is used to create responsive layouts based on the size of the viewport.
+The builder callback body is passed [BoxConstraints][] its given from its parent, along with the widgets 'BuildContext'.
+With these constraints, you can return a different widget based on the available space.

+{% ytEmbed 'IYDVcriKjsw', 'LayoutBuilder (Flutter Widget of the Week)' %}

+In the following example,
+the widget returned by the `LayoutBuilder` changes based on whether the viewport is less than or equal 600 pixels, or greater than 600 pixels.

 {% render docs/code-and-image.md,
 image:"fwe/layout_builder.png",